imperva/terraform-provider-incapsula/website/docs/r/domain.html.markdown

 ## Import

-Domains can be imported using the site_id and domain_id, e.g. for site "test.com" with ID 1111 and domain "a.test.com" with ID 2222:
+Domains can be imported using the site_id and domain_id, e.g. for a site with ID 1111 and a domain with ID 2222:

 ```
-$ terraform import incapsula_domain.incapsula_domain-test_com-a_test_com 1111/2222
+$ terraform import incapsula_domain.example_incapsula_domain 1111/2222
 ```

 ## Limitations